Hukbalahap rebellion: Rebellion

 Roxas died of a heart attack a few weeks after declaring his Mailed Fist Policy.
 His successor, President Elpidio Quirino, had a more accommodating stand towards the Huks, but his failure to deliver fundamental land reforms and appease the Huks who had been victimized by the PC further intensified Huk demands.

 On June 21, 1948, President Quirino granted the Huks amnesty.
 A few days later, both the Senate and the Congress approved the amnesty provided that the Huks "present themselves with their arms and ammunition".
 But no matter how well the negotiations went in Manila, the continued fighting in the countryside affected them.
 Many Huks surrendered their arms unwillingly: as they understood it, the amnesty required only that they be registered.
 Many Huks were forced to surrender and were often threatened and beaten up.
 Once the word spread of continued abuses, people no longer came to register their arms.
 On August 14, 1948, negotiations fell apart.

 In 1949, as an attack against the government, Hukbalahap members allegedly ambushed and murdered Aurora Quezon, Chairwoman of the Philippine Red Cross and widow of the Philippines' second president, Manuel L. Quezon, as she was en route to her hometown for the dedication of the Quezon Memorial Hospital.
 Several others were also killed, including her eldest daughter and son-in-law.
-This attack brought worldwide condemnation of the Huks, who claimed that the attack was done by "renegade" members, and justified further attacks by the Philippine Government.
+This attack brought worldwide condemnation of the Huks, who claimed that the attack was done by "renegade" members, and justified further attacks by the Philippine government.

+On October 18, 1950, the entire secretariat of the Central Committee of the PKP, including General Secretary José Lava, was arrested following the earlier capture of the Politburo in Manila.

 Alleged Soviet involvement

-In his study of the relationship between the Soviet Union and the communist movement in the Philippines, Harvard University's Stephen J Morris wrote that "There is no evidence that the Soviet Union ever provided weapons to the communist-led Huk insurgents, but in their struggle, the Philippine communists were receiving at least propaganda support from the Soviet Union."
+In his study of the relationship between the Soviet Union and the communist movement in the Philippines, Harvard University's Stephen J. Morris wrote that "There is no evidence that the Soviet Union ever provided weapons to the communist-led Huk insurgents, but in their struggle, the Philippine communists were receiving at least propaganda support from the Soviet Union."
 Prior to the Sino-Soviet split, the USSR allowed China to take the lead role in supporting communist groups in East Asia and subsequently the USSR supported only the non-violent communist political party in the Philippines.

 In 1949, a New York Times reporter in Manila relayed reports that Soviet submarines were allegedly providing guns, ammunition, and supplies to the Huks.

 Resolution

-Luis Taruc and his men immediately went back into hiding in the Sierra Madre mountains when negotiations fell apart on August 14, 1948.
+Taruc and his men immediately went back into hiding in the Sierra Madre mountains when negotiations fell apart on August 14, 1948.
 The start of the 1950s was the beginning of the rebellion's decline.
 The decline is attributed to two main reasons: